Zapishnyi/messenger/README.md

 Database - PostgresSQL

-Developed as per technical assignment
+Developed as per technical assignment and my point of view

 ### Running DEV mode